 Breaking an apartment lease is never ideal.
 Not only do you have to find a new place to live, but by breaking a lease, you fail to live up to your obligations under a rental agreement.
-Depending on your circumstances, breaking a lease may come with penalties, it could hurt your credit, or—done improperly—you could even be sued.
+Depending on your circumstances, breaking a lease could cost you thousands of dollars, hurt your credit, or—done improperly— even get you sued.

 But there’s a right way and a wrong way to break a lease.
 While the wrong way can lead to serious repercussions, the right way can let you vacate early and move on without any lasting problems.

 If you need to break your lease, it’s best to do it right – so you can protect your credit and not hurt your chances of getting approved for another lease in the future.

 The 7 Steps to Breaking an Apartment Lease